smanolloff/vcmi-gym/doc/env_info.md

 ## Starting

-VCMI is written in C++ and has an ML extension which must be compiled as a dynamic library (`libmlclient`).
+VCMI is written in C++ and has an ML extension which must be compiled as a dynamic library `libmlclient` (compilation instructions [here](https://github.com/smanolloff/vcmi)).
 This library is linked to the main python process at runtime as part of the gym environment's boot process.

-Starting the RL environment automatically starts a VCMI in a separate thread.
+Starting the RL environment automatically starts VCMI in a separate thread.
-Communication between the two threads is made possible via the `connector` component (refer to the [Connector](TODO:link) docs for more details).
+Communication between the two threads is made possible via the `connector` component (for details on how it works, [Connector](TODO:link) documentation will be published soon).

 Starting the environment is as simple as: